 Bright orange in appearance with blazing white stripes, this critically endangered antelope is found in parts of Central Kenya and the Congo Basin.

-Africa’s smallest antelope is easy to miss.
+Africa’s small antelope is easy to miss.
 Dik-dik are widespread across Southern and East Africa, but they are so small they are usually completely covered by grass.
 Even certain large lizards prey on them.

 Dik-dik are beautiful and monogamous – they form lifelong pairs and watch each other when grazing, so one is eating and one is on guard.

 The ringed horns of a gemsbok can grow to almost a meter in length.
 They rise straight and proud, with each ring an indication of the antelope’s age.
 Oryx have adapted to desert conditions and can roam great distances without water.

 Gerenuk are the giraffe of the antelope world.
 You can find them in Tanzania, Kenya and Ethiopia, stretching their necks to feed on arid landscapes.